 So there you are, 10 awesome reasons why if you’re a creative person you should be planning to travel somewhere.
 Don’t let anything stop you if this is what you want!

-There are ways of making it happen (of which I will write another blog post soon with a little advice), and there are ways of saving money when you basically have no money to save (again, I will write a post about this; it doesn’t take any special skills or a whole load of money… it just takes willpower, determination, and a healthy fear of not living your life to the full 😉 )
+There are ways of making it happen (read about how I manage to travel so much even though I work 3 jobs), and there are ways of saving money when you basically have no money to save (read about how I afford to travel so much) – it doesn’t take any special skills or a whole load of money… it just takes willpower, determination, and a healthy fear of not living your life to the full 😉 )